Shagshag/prestashop-documentation/AdminTranslationsControllerCore.md

 Recursive method allow to get each files for a module no matter his depth.

 * Visibility: **protected**
-* This method is defined in controllers\admin\AdminTranslationsController.php line 2825
+* This method is defined in [controllers/admin/AdminTranslationsController.php line 2825](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminTranslationsController.php#2825)

 #### Arguments